openequella/openequella.github.io/tutorials/reporting/ReportingTutorialSchema.md

-## Reporting tutorials EQUELLA schema
+## Reporting tutorials openEquella schema

 All tutorials in this wiki will be written against the same XML schema, which will be updated as needed for new tutorial topics.